katoid/angular-grid-layout/README.md

 ## API

-Here is listed some of the basic API of both KtdGridComponent and KtdGridItemComponent.
+Here is listed the basic API of both KtdGridComponent and KtdGridItemComponent.
 See source code for full knowledge of the API.

 #### KtdGridComponent
 ```ts